KubernetesKubernetes

 Helm Chart repository

 For production workloads, we recommend using Kubernetes for deployment, as it enables scaling of specific Kestra services as needed.
-Before getting started, make sure that you have Helm and kubectl installed, check out their documentation if needed.
+Before getting started, make sure that you have Helm and kubectl installed.
+Refer to their documentation if needed.

 We provide an official Helm Chart to make the deployment easier.